Natasa Theodoridou

-Natasa Theodoridou (Νατάσα Θεοδωρίδου; born October 24, 1970 in Thessaloniki) is a Greek singer.
+Natasa Theodoridou (Νατάσα Θεοδωρίδου; born 24 October 1970) is a Greek singer.
 She is the only female Greek artist to have her first three albums achieve platinum status.
 She has been certified for a total of at least 432 thousand albums and 20 thousand singles sales by IFPI Greece.
-On March 14, 2010, Alpha TV ranked Theodoridou the 12th best selling female singer in the nation's phonographic era (since 1960), with a total of ten platinum and three gold albums.
+On 14 March 2010, Alpha TV ranked Theodoridou the 12th best selling female singer in the nation's phonographic era (since 1960), with a total of ten platinum and three gold albums.

 Career

 1996–2001

 Theodoridou was born and raised in Drama.
 She studied journalism and at the same time she attended guitar and harmony lessons.
 During her studies she began her singing career in Thessaloniki.

 In 1996, she relocated to Athens where she appeared at the music hall "Handres" next to other big Greek singers such as Antonis Remos, Labis Livieratos and Triantaphillos.
 This opportunity led to more massive recognition for her, and multiple professional singing offers.
 Her high quality performance on stage along with her voice and style led to her self-titled debut album, Natasa Theodoridou, being released in August 1997.
 The album went platinum in no time, establishing Theodoridou as one of the biggest names in the Greek music scene.

 Her second album "Defteri Agapi" (Second Love) was released in 1998, and also achieved platinum status sales.
 In that year she appeared with Notis Sfakianakis, while in the summer she cooperated at the music hall "Asteria" with Paschalis Terzis.
 Her commercial success continued with the release of her third platinum album, Tha Miliso Me T'Asteria in 2000.
 The same season she appeared with Giorgos Mazonakis and Stelios Dionysiou.
 The following year, she released her fourth -multi-collective- album, Ip'Efthini Mou, with a Greek adaptation of Shakira's hit single Ojos Asi, adapted to "Kataziteitai" (Wanted) in Greek.